Wh1rr/ultimate-jellyfin-stack/README.md

 1. Linux
 2. Docker / Docker Compose
-3. OPTIONAL: Portainer - Docker GUI
+3. OPTIONAL: Komodo - Docker GUI

-## How to Use - Using portainer
-1. Create a new stack using the Repository build method
-2. Add this link `https://github.com/Wh1rr/ultimate-jellyfin-stack/blob/main/docker-compose.yml` as repository URL
-3. Add your environment variables using the below examples.

 ## Example of Environment variables in Portainer
 Keep in mind some variable names have changed since this screenshot was taken